minemeraj/arriving/Driving/README.txt

     Editor short keys:

-        a: add new row
-        d: delete last row
         b: change selected object
         p: change selected point
-        y: change selected polygon
         n: start build polygon
-        l: build polygon
         e: deselect all
         f1: zoom in
         f2  zoom out
-        < to invert polygon

-    To insert a road point press the right button of the mouse in the location where you want to insert it.
+    To insert the node of a spline press the right button of the mouse in the location where you want to insert it.

     To insert an object press the button "insert object" to have it in a fixed starting point, or type the coordinates of the new object and then press the button "insert object".

-    To create a new polygon press "Start polygon points sequence", select the sequence of points part of the polygon (in a counterclockwise order), then press "Build polygon".
-The option "Multiple selection" must be checked.

     If you don't want to clean up some text boxes after every insertion (to reuse their values) check the case at the right of them.